 As you know, to purchase a product online, customers have to pay for it using their debit/credit card, net banking, etc. Now imagine someone just found a defect in the source code of your app, and he is now able to order a product using the saved card details of another customer who has paid online.

 Well, this would be a scary situation for you and your customers as well.
 Here, the hacker can do two things:

 First, he can continue making use of the card details of other customers and place hundreds of fake orders from your app.
 If he does so, then he would be considered as a Black Hat Hacker.

 Second, he can inform you about this defect of your source code and also offer you a solution for it, but this time, he informs you about those vulnerabilities and asks you for money in return.
 Well, in this situation, you must be dealing with a Grey Hat Hacker.

-Now that you understand what Ethical Hacking is, let’s go ahead in this Ethical Hacking tutorial and understand various techniques and Hacking tools that are required to learn Ethical Hacking.
+Now that you understand what Ethical Hacking is, let’s go ahead in this Ethical Hacking tutorial for beginners and understand various techniques and Hacking tools that are required to learn Ethical Hacking.

 Learn Ethical Hacking from our popular Ethical Hacking Course and become proficient in this domain!

 Ethical Hacking Tools and Techniques